Nursing Diagnosis 1:

 Treatments & Therapies: How to Take Charge of CF!

 In recent decades, cystic fibrosis treatment has come a long way - and as a result, the prognosis of the disease has increased from childhood to where it stands today.
-Unfortunately, the disease cannot truly be cured because it is a genetic disease.
-The faulty CTFR gene that causes Cystic Fibrosis is part of the make up in every cell of the affected's body.
-However, while there are no cures, there are treatments that can make the disease more manageable, improve quality of life, and even extend the lifespan.
+Unfortunately, the disease cannot truly be cured

 Other treatment options that may be prescribed involve finding ways to improve the structural deficiencies of the lungs and chest.
-Chest physical therapy in the form of the chest clapper, inflatable vest, or other breathing devices is used to loosen thick mucus in the lungs to make it easier to cough up.
+Chest physical

 Inflatable vest

-Air-pulse generator: creates rapid bursts of air that make the vest inflate and deflate against the chest wall.
+Consists of two parts: Air-pulse generator: creates rapid bursts of air that make the vest inflate and deflate against the chest wall.
 The vibration of the vest against the chest wall helps to loosen mucus.

 Inflatable vest: creates an airflow that helps to move mucus from the airway walls.

-In more extreme cases a doctors might also suggest oxygen therapy, lung transplants, feeding tube or bowel surgeries to better lung and digestive function and improve overall well-being.
+In more extreme cases a doctors might also suggest oxygen therapy, lung

 References: